You have turned-in this assignment. You can review the lesson and see your previous answers.

 So you can see there that the hydrochloric acid has made lead chloride.

-Then if we've got the same oxide, but this time we reacted with sulfuric acid, instead of making lead chloride like we did with the hydrochloric acid, we're going to make lead sulphate and water.
+Then if we've got the same oxide, but this time we reacted with sulfuric acid, instead of making lead chloride, like we did with the hydrochloric acid, we're going to make lead sulfate and water.

 And finally, lead oxide plus nitric acid makes lead nitrate and water.

-So you can see there we can make lead chloride, lead sulphate, or lead nitrate, and we can change those depending on that name of the acid that we use.
+So you can see there, we can make lead chloride, lead sulfate, or lead nitrate, and we can change those depending on that name of the acid that we use.

-What I'd like you to do now is name the acid used when zinc oxide reacted to make zinc sulphate.
+What I'd like you to do now is name the acid used when zinc oxide reacted to make zinc sulfate.

-So, well done if you said that the name of the acid used was sulfuric acid.
+So well done if you said that the name of the acid used was sulfuric acid, so sulfuric acid, when it reacts with zinc oxide, would make zinc sulfate and water.

-So because metal oxides are bases, you can then neutralise an acid by using a metal oxide.
+So because metal oxides are bases, you can then neutralize an acid by using a metal oxide.

-Firstly, we're gonna neutralise the acid and we are going to use sulfuric acid with a metal oxide base, and we're going to use copper oxide.
+Firstly, we're gonna neutralize the acid, and we're going to use sulfuric acid with a metal oxide base, and we're going to use copper oxide.

-So the first part of the experiment is neutralising the acid.
+So the first part of the experiment is neutralizing the acid.

 So we're going to filter to remove the excess insoluble base.

-So we're going to filter out the copper oxide from the reaction mixture.
+So we're going to filter out copper oxide from the reaction mixture, and finally, we're going to crystallize this copper sulfate product.

 So that'll be the final part of the experiment.

-The first step we're going to do is we're going to neutralise the acid with a metal oxide base.
+The first step we're going to do is we're going to neutralize the acid with a metal oxide base.

 So we're going to gently warm the sulfuric acid just until you start to see bubbles forming at the bottom of the beaker, and then turn off the heat.